-Interco tires have been synonymous with hardcore 4x4's for many years, and now they say they make one of their famous M/T tires in a harder rubber compound designed specifically for on-road and off-road use (Radial TSL), but it was just too good to be true...
-A good option for a designated off-road vehicle would be to run Super Swamper Boggers on the back (for the best possible traction and forward propulsion), and Super Swamper TSL’s on the front (for a mix of traction, handling, and lateral stability).
-However, neither of those tires handle’s well for around town driving or last very long with on-road use.
-They don't handle heavy loads very well and they are infamous for having sidewalls which are both too thick to properly mount on beadlock wheels and are very weak (prone to tearing).
-While they're rubber compound is great for performance in the mud, it's simply too soft to be used on a daily driver.
-While most other big names in the tire industry have moved on with lighter, thinner, and stronger constructed tires...
+Accepting an offer from Interco Tires to feature them on this build in exchange for a major discount was a big mistake.
+They have been synonymous with hardcore 4x4's for many years, so when they told me they’ve made one of their famous M/T tires in a harder rubber compound designed specifically for on-road and off-road use I was hopeful.
+However, it was just too good to be true... their Radial version of their old TSL tire was a complete flop.
+The harder rubber compound didn’t fix any of the old TSL problems.
+They still don't handle heavy loads very well and they are infamous for having sidewalls which are both too thick to properly mount on beadlock wheels without spacers and are very weak (prone to tearing).
+While the original rubber compound was great for performance in the mud, it's simply too soft to be used on a daily driver.
+This new compound still has a very short lifespan yet features none of the off-road benefits of their original “stickies”.
+While most other big names in the tire industry have moved on with lighter, thinner, and stronger tires...
 Interco has made no major innovations for over a decade.
-This is why we have decided to drop them as a sponsor and are currently considering offers. ( www.IntercoTire.com )
+This is why we have decided to drop them as a sponsor.

-I chose 35x12.50r17 as the size for the Super Swamper Radial TSL’s.
-To me, a 35” tire is the perfect size for most overland trucks (depending on the size of the vehicle).
+I replaced the terrible Super Swamper Radial TSL’s with Yokohama Geolandar M/T G003 35x12.50r17.
+To me, a 35” tire is the perfect size for many overland trucks (depending on the size and weight of the vehicle).
 Very small trucks like the Hilux's you can see on our YouTube channel and IG, can do well with 33’s.
-Very large trucks like our full-size F-250's usually require 37’s or bigger to have the desired off-road performance.
-I’m also running two full-size spares (Interco Radial TSL 35x10.50), you should always have at least one full-size spare securely mounted on your vehicle (preferably as low as possible and over an axle for proper weight displacement).
+Very large trucks like our full-size F-250's often require 37’s or bigger to have the desired off-road performance.
+I’m also running a full-size spare, for offroad use you should strongly consider at least one full-size spare securely mounted on your vehicle (preferably as low as possible and over an axle for proper weight displacement).
 Running a spare smaller than the rest of your tires can damage your drivetrain or even be useless if you’re off-road when you blow a tire.

-It's a good thing I ran two spares on this build, because in driving 18,000 miles I went through 8 tires (due to poor quality).
+With the Interco tires I had to run two full size spares.
+In driving 18,000 miles I went through 8 tires (due to poor quality).
 Only because I ran two full-size spares was I able to keep the vehicle in action.
 Rotating in fresh tires as the Interco sidewalls continued to blow out.

-For some reason, there’s a disconnect in the United States between the Overland Expedition community and knowledgeable off-road vehicle enthusiasts.
-The online overland community seems to be moderated by individuals with Jeep or Toyota mall-crawlers and/or re-post accounts on Instagram.
-Well here’s the facts: Beadlock wheels allow you to air down your tires to single digit pressures (though I don’t normally recommend going below 7psi).
+Beadlock wheels allow you to air down your tires to single digit pressures (though I don’t normally go below 7psi).
 The difference this makes off-road is staggering.
 It doesn’t matter if you’re wheeling over rocks or through mud, sand, dirt, etc. Footprint is increased (if your tires have side lugs they become usable tread), traction is increased, stability is increased, shock absorption is increased… Basically beadlocks allow you to turn your daily driver into a beast simply by pulling over and airing down.
-Now that we’re on the topic, here’s my list of minimum important features for an off-road capable vehicle: M/T tires, beadlock wheels, ground clearance, locking differentials, and heavy axles (at least ¾ ton).
+Now that we’re on the topic, here’s my list of important features for an off-road capable vehicle: M/T tires, beadlock wheels, ground clearance, locking differentials, and heavy solid axles (at least ¾ ton).

 The beadlocks we went with for this build are the MR101 from Method Race Wheels ( www.MethodRaceWheels.com ).
 The founders of Method have been in the competition wheel industry for many years, and their wheels are used by some of the top desert racing teams and trophy trucks out there.
 Method built these specific satin black wheels with gloss black beadlock rings for a military unit in Dubai to run on their Land Cruiser pickups.
-When I contacted them and they told me this I knew it was a perfect match.
+When I contacted them, and they told me this; I knew it was a perfect match.
 These wheels are 9” wide (the minimum width I’d recommend for off-road use), and 17” tall (right in the sweet spot between big wheels that look cool and a lot of sidewall for tire flex at low air pressures).
 These 9” wide wheels with -12mm offset and 12.5” wide tires add considerable width and stability to the normally top-heavy Land Cruiser.
-With extra thick mud tires like our Super Swampers you’ll need to run spacers below the beadlock to allow the ring to seat properly.
-Method also provided us with the necessary spacers, grade 8 zinc coated hardware, and even the valve stems.

-I started by completely removing the bed and bumpers of this truck because I wanted to build in permanent storage areas to hold mission essential gear for a solo vehicle expedition in the most dangerous and remote areas of the world.
+We started by completely removing the bed and bumpers of this truck because we wanted to build in permanent storage areas to hold mission essential gear for a solo vehicle expedition in dangerous and remote areas.
 The next step was fabricating the storage areas directly and invariably into the original design and flow of the vehicle itself in a manner that both acts as a roll cage/roof rack/protective exoskeleton, AND granted open and available storage space for quickly changing load-outs or environments.
-This is why I decided to keep an open bed space and a fully open roof rack.
-I can completely load down the bed with coolers and Pelican boxes containing items that are along for a temporary ride while leaving the roof rack open to pop a tent away from possible predatory animals, insects, dirt, and mud.
+This is why we decided to keep an open pickup style bed space and a fully open roof rack.
+We can completely load down the bed with coolers and Pelican cases containing items that are along for a temporary ride while leaving the roof rack open to pop a tent away from possible predatory animals, insects, dirt, and mud.

 We've built the custom bed of this truck around two 4'x6' aluminum locking storage boxes.
 These boxes are concealed beneath the plate steel platform of the bed, and they pull out from behind our fabricated tailgate.
-We've posted a full video to YouTube detailing the initial load-out of these boxes, and all the contents therein (which you can also view below).
+We've posted various videos to YouTube detailing the changing load-outs of these boxes, and all the contents therein (which you can also view below).
 The roof rack is a fully functional, load bearing storage system in and of itself as is the bed of the truck.
 We recently completed one of the hardest overland tracks in the world through eastern Honduras, in the middle of rainy season (supposedly impassable), while carrying over 3,000lbs of gold, guns, and gear distributed between the bed and roof rack.
-The roof rack is tied into the steel bumpers, rock sliders, and directly into the chassis via the headache rack of sorts that sits behind the cab.
+The roof rack is tied into the steel bumpers, rock sliders, and headache rack, then directly into the chassis.

 The custom center console we designed and built adds a bit more storage inside the vehicle for quickly accessible items.
 The front bumper carries our Hi-Lift jack (an essential piece of kit).
-Built into the bedsides and roll cage roof rack system are the "Jerry Can" holders (2 fuel, 2 water), and both full size spare tire mounts.
-The 35 inch spares ride above the rear axle to maintain good vehicle handling through proper weight displacement.
+Built into the bedsides and roll cage roof rack system are the "Jerry Can" holders (2 fuel, 2 water).
+The 35 inch spare normally rides mounted on the bed above the rear axle to maintain good vehicle handling through proper weight displacement.
+It can be moved to the roof rack when the entire bed is needed for cargo.
 It's important to mount large spares as low and as close to the axle's as possible.
 What we've done with the Bone Tactical Overland Land Cruiser represents the perfect balance of ability to carry essential gear for extended trips in harsh terrain while maintaining prime off-road handling.

 The whole point of an overland expedition vehicle build is to create a certain level of self-sustainability in order to allow one the freedom to roam and access to areas other vehicles simply cannot access.
 None of this is possible without provisions.
 The main three of which are food, water, and accessory fuel.
 We should always bear in mind along with the further significance of the full rule of three's as it applies to survival: You can go three days without water, and three weeks without food.
 Of course, these numbers are respective and refer mostly to the resiliency of the human body.
 You'll want plenty of food and water for each and every day, along with plenty of fuel capacity, further reserves not just to keep you running deep into your explorations but to secure your ability to easily navigate the unforeseen events, emergencies, and shortages that are sure to come with every day life yet are exponentially more frequent and serious in uncharted territories.

-Our Land Cruiser is equipped with two 20 liter NATO fuel cans, and two 20 liter NATO water jugs, in our custom built lockable jerry can holders that line the sides of the bed.
+Our Land Cruiser is equipped with two 20 liter Spectre fuel jugs, and two 20 liter NATO water jugs, in our custom built lockable jerry can holders that line the sides of the bed.
 Along with the large OEM fuel tank this gives us a range of about 800 miles, and a considerable amount of fresh water storage.

 Medical gear is extremely important as a storage consideration for any kind of preparedness, whether day-to-day or mission specific.
 Not only is the equipment important, but training is equally important.
 Without the training, all the medical equipment in the world is useless.
 Apart from the First Aid Kit in The Ultimate Survival Bugout Bag, we have packed several custom kits readily available for use in emergency situations (for helping ourselves, or for helping others along the way).
 Our master medical bag for the truck contains bulk equipment such as pain killers, antiseptics, rubber gloves, various prescription drugs and antibiotics, gauze, tape, Israeli bandages, and other more advanced medical equipment that requires professional training for use such as a field suture and surgery kit.
 Each Greyman Operations Pack in the truck, set up for various mission specific scouting and recon roles, have one of the same med kits we sell here on the site in it.
 Each battle belt and/or plate carrier has attached medical equipment, and there is a customized IFAK med kit on the back of the passenger seat for quick access to tourniquets and the like.